Damilary/technexus-blog/TechNexus_Blog_system_design.md

 Note: API endpoints for the homepage content blocks (Hero, Featured, Category Showcases, Popular, Top Picks) will need to be optimized for efficient data retrieval and aggregation.

 _Implementation Note: API development will be phased.
 Initial phases will focus on core authentication, user management, and content retrieval (articles, categories).
 Subsequent phases will build out APIs for interactive features, learning paths, and advanced personalization._

-6. **Backend as a Service (BaaS) Evaluation**: While a custom backend stack is outlined (Node.js, Express, MongoDB), the potential use of a BaaS like Supabase for specific services (e.g., authentication, database, storage) will be evaluated for rapid development of foundational features, ensuring it aligns with the overall microservice architecture goals if adopted partially or fully.

 ## 5.2 GraphQL Schema (Key Parts)